Finding Successful Products to Sell Online, with Ecomhunt Founder

 David: You said before we hopped on that you had a few stores that didn’t, that weren’t home runs.

 David: What was…

 Mordechai: Few would be like really nice.

 Mordechai: Few is very nice.
 I had a lot of stores that didn’t work.
-I actually have today many stores that didn’t work, like almost every two weeks, I launched a new store, trying a new niche, a new product, and this is the spirit.
+I actually have today many stores that didn’t work, like almost every two weeks, I launched a new store, trying a new niche, new products to sell, and this is the spirit.
 You need to always be on top of your emotions.
-You fail, and you come back again.
+You fail and you come back again.
 You try again.
 This is this business, you know?
-So we started with general stores and this is what I also suggest to anyone out there: Don’t start with a niche because you need to learn so much.
+So we started with general stores and this is what I also suggest to anyone out there: Don’t start with niche products to sell because you need to learn so much.
 The learning curve is huge.

 Mordechai: Between us?

 David: And everyone listening.

 Mordechai: And everyone listening.
 So it’s a secret that will be revealed.
 I don’t really believe in this concept.
 People are saying saturated products.
 I actually believe that the product doesn’t matter.
 What matters is how you market it, how you price it, and how you build the story around this product.
 You can take almost any product out there and scale it and make sales with it.
 And even if you don’t scale it, you can still make sales.
 So if someone out there thinks that products are getting saturated, it’s wrong.
 We have this… Actually, we had this dude.
 He tested the product on Ecomhunt from two years ago and he scaled for over $1 million in sales with a saturated product.
 So you can see that there is some kind of rotation on the social networks like people are changing all the time.
 So even if you take old products to sell, you can still, you can refresh and resell it.